Why Intermittent Fasting Isn't The Best Diet For You

 man standing on scales

-It ignores your own hunger cues:
+Intermittent fasting ignores your own hunger cues:

 The reverse could also happen, depending on how restrictively you're following the diet, what if you're not hungry during your eating hours?
 You’ll be forced to eat even though you don’t want to as you know you won't be able to eat later.
 It’s not practical to be eating by the clock and ignoring your own appetite signals.

-The feelings of hunger and fullness are controlled by hormones within the body.
-The main hunger hormone is ghrelin, and this is the one that makes you feel hungry and increases your appetite.
 People that are dieting have higher levels of ghrelin.
-This is as the body is trying to make up for the calorie shortfall that you're in via dieting, so it makes you have a larger appetite and so eat more to consume more calories.
+This is the body is trying to make up for the calorie shortfall that you're in through your diet, so it makes you have a larger appetite and eat more to consume more calories.

 an empty plate with a frown drawn on it